 Review panels offer a new form of justice which rely on public participation, and this will be the very first time the review panel mechanism under the National Housing Strategy Act (NHSA) is enacted.

-In the coming months, communities affected by financialization—as well as relevant frontline workers, academics, human rights experts, and civil society actors—can take this opportunity to share their expertise and experiences directly with the Council, and to offer up solutions that improve housing adequacy, equity, and respect for human dignity and rights.
+In the coming months, communities affected by financialization—as well as relevant frontline workers, academics, human rights experts, and civil society actors—can take this opportunity to share their expertise and experiences directly with the review panel, and to offer up solutions that improve housing adequacy, equity, and respect for human dignity and rights.

 Now is the time to get involved in Canada’s first human rights-based hearing, to help advance the human right to adequate housing for all.
 Below is more information on review panels, financialization, and how to get involved.